 Day 14: Another charity bag day.
 If you watched my latest minimalism video you’ll know I’m doing a charity bag challenge.
-Anyway this was filled with old School uniform as my daughter has switched School’s.
+Anyway, this was filled with old School uniforms as my daughter has switched Schools.
 It was 14 items exactly.
-I normally try to put in more, but to be honest I’d forgotten about it until the morning of the collection, so was trying to think what I could put in quick before the collection.
-School clothes was the most obvious items at the time as my daughter had just moved School and it was pure luck it was 14 items exactly.
+I normally try to put in more, but to be honest, I’d forgotten about it until the morning of the collection, so was trying to think what I could put in quick before the collection.
+School clothes were the most obvious items at the time as my daughter had just moved School and it was pure luck it was 14 items exactly.

 Day 15: More random items.
 3 stained lots of bedding (felt tip, kids eh), loads of odd shoes I was keeping encase I found the other ones but it’s been years now I think I need to give up hehe.
 Then just other bits and bobs we no longer need.

-Day 16: Two old pair of Summer shoes that aren’t going to be any good next year and 14 out of date business catalogues for my NYR Organic business.
+Day 16: Two old pairs of Summer shoes that aren’t going to be any good next year and 14 out-of-date business catalogs for my NYR Organic business.

 Day 17: More random bits (over 17 items go me!), mainly stuff I was keeping to make craft stuff with and DIY gifts but they’ve been there forever so it’s time to admit I ain’t ever going to get around to it.

 Day 18: Over 18 adult hangers.
 Still have more to sort yet, when you start getting rid of the excess clothes you soon start feeling like your breeding these.
 Hanger anyone?